How to visit the Mekong Delta?Â

 Under the sign of ecotourism, head for the Tra Su forest in An Giang province, west of Hau Giang, an arm of the Mekong, to explore an exceptional nature reserve.
 In this season when the water covers its 850 hectares of forest, it is a carpet of water lentils unfolding before your eyes and transforming the forest into a magical aquatic universe.
 A sampan excursion in the pleasant and scented atmosphere, amidst the cajuput, is certainly an unmissable getaway!

-In the same vein, do not miss Tram Chim National Park that locates in Dong Thap Province, one of the eight largest parks in the country, which owes its reputation to its exceptional fauna and flora.
+In the same vein, do not miss Tram Chim National Park that is located in Dong Thap Province, one of the eight largest parks in the country, which owes its reputation to its exceptional fauna and flora.
 With a surface area of 7,313 ha, it is home to 130 plant species and 231 species of waterfowl, many of which are rare or even endemic and protected.
 A green oasis, a refuge of many species, will delight lovers of aquatic environments.

 Bung Binh Thien (An Giang Province), is the largest freshwater lake in the Mekong Delta.
 It appears colossal and fantastic during the flood season with its 300ha of emerald waters.
 A walk on this transparent mirror contemplating the peaceful life of fishermen is a timeless journey.
 Feel free to take full advantage of the fishing season by feasting on succulent specialities based on fish of any kind.